MicrosoftDocs/azure-devops-docs/docs/organizations/security/change-access-levels.md

 You manage access levels for all collections defined on the application tier for TFS.
 The default access level you set applies to all projects defined for all collections.
 Users or groups that you add to teams, projects, or collections are granted the access level that you set as the default.
 To change the access level for a specific group or user, you add them specifically to one of the other, non-default access levels.

 >[!NOTE]
-> The images you see from your web portal may differ from the images you see in this article.
-These differences result from updates made to your on-premises Azure DevOps Server or TFS.
+>The images you see from your web portal may differ from the images you see in this topic.
+These differences result from updates made to your on-premises TFS.
 However, the basic functionality available to you remains the same unless explicitly mentioned.

 From a user context, open admin settings by choosing the ![ ](../../boards/_img/icons/gear_icon.png) gear icon.
 The tabs and pages available differ depending on which settings level you access.

 ::: moniker-end

-::: moniker range=">= tfs-2017 <= azdevserver-2019"
+::: moniker range=">= tfs-2017 <= tfs-2018"

 1. From the web portal home page for a project (for example, ```http://MyServer:8080/tfs/DefaultCollection/MyProject/```), open **Server settings**.